avaneev/prvhash/README.md

 of bit frequency.
 PRVHASH is conceptually similar to `keccak` scheme, but is a completely different implementation of this concept.

-PRVHASH can generate 32- to unlimited-bit hashes, in 32-bit increments, yielding hashes of roughly equal quality independent of the chosen hash length.
+PRVHASH can generate 32- to unlimited-bit hashes, yielding hashes of roughly equal quality independent of the chosen hash length.
 PRVHASH is based on 64-bit math.
-Hashes beyond 256-bits may not pass all the hash tests due to limitations of 64-bit math used in this hash function, but, for example, any 32-bit element extracted from 512- or 2048-bit resulting hash is as collision resistant as just a 32-bit hash.
+Hashes beyond 256-bits still require extensive testing, but, for example, any 32-bit element extracted from 512- or 2048-bit resulting hash is as collision resistant as just a 32-bit hash.
 The use of the function beyond 512-bit hashes is easily possible, but has to be statistically tested.
-Extension of the hash function to 128-bit math also works well: this increases its properties exponentially.
+The extension of the hash function to 128-bit math also works well: this increases its properties exponentially.

 PRVHASH is solely based on the butterfly effect, strongly inspired by LCG pseudo-random number generators.
 The generated hashes have good avalanche